1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Medical History and Physical Exam

-He reviews your respiratory symptoms, growth patterns, family history of CF, and performs a thorough lung and abdominal exam.
+He examines you, your breathing condition and developmental patterns, family history of CF, and gives you a complete lung and abdominal examination.

 Sweat Chloride Test